PolusAI/microjson/README.md

 ## Examples

-Refer to the examples foler to see samples of MicroJSON files as well as a simple parsing example, or the [example in the documentation](docs/example.md)
+Refer to the examples folder to see samples of MicroJSON files as well as a simple parsing example, or the [example in the documentation](docs/example.md)

 ## Specification